gotthardp/lorawan-server/doc/Administration.md

 ### Users

-List of identities that can manage the server.
+List of user identities that can manage the server.
+All have the same access rights.

 ### Gateways